pyControl/docs/docs/user-guide/graphical-user-interface.md

 !!! tip "Task subfolders"
     Tasks can be organised into subfolders within the *tasks* folder, creating a nested list in the GUI drop down menu.
 This can be useful if you have a lot of tasks, e.g. to organise them by user.

 The *Variables* button opens a dialog for setting or getting the value of task variables.
 It can be used either before a run starts or while a task is running.
 Variables must be defined in the task definition file using the `v.my_variable` syntax (see [programming tasks](programming-tasks.md#variables)).
 Variables can be set to numbers, or to Python objects including strings, lists and dictionaries.
 The constants `ms`, `second`, `minute` and `hour` can be used, e.g. a variable can be set to `30*minute`.

-!!! tip "Private variables"
 You can make task variables invisible to the GUI by ending their name in three underscores (e.g. `v.my_private_variable___`).
 Such 'private' variables work as normal in the task file but do not show up in the GUI.
 This can be useful if you have a lot of task variables, making it hard to find the ones you need to change in the GUI.

 !!! tip "Variables dialog customization"
     The variables dialog can be customized by adding a `v.custom_variables_dialog` variable to your task file.
     When a task with this variable is first uploaded, a prompt will ask if you want to create a new custom variable dialog.